A Green Card is Not a Visitor’s Visa.

-The Fiancée visa holder may then apply for Permanent Residency in the US and eventually qualifies for a Green card.
+The Fiancée visa holder may then apply for Permanent Residency in the US and eventually qualify for a Green card.

 Many folks I have talked to over the years never think any farther than this into the future.

-They travel along in life figuring that once the US citizen spouse is issued his or her Green Card they can then live together in the US for as long as they wish.
+They travel along in life figuring that once the non-US citizen spouse is issued his or her Green Card they can then live together in the US for as long as they wish.

-(Notice I said reporting, they may escape paying tax on certain income, as a citizen may also, but the declaration requirement is there.)
+(Notice I said reporting income, they may escape paying tax on certain income, as a citizen may also, but the declaration of all income requirement is there.)

 But Travel Can Be An Issue

 One big issue I see people running afoul of time and time again is travel.